-Birds of East Asia (by Mark Brazil).
-This book covers Korea, Japan, Taiwan and the eastern parts of China and Russia and is useful guide to have along when visiting this large area.
+Birds of East Asia (Brazil).
+This book covers Korea, Japan, Taiwan, and the eastern parts of China and Russia and is useful guide to have along when visiting this large area.
 The illustrations and text/maps are opposite one another and all aid identification.

 A Field Guide to the birds of China (MacKinnon and Phillipps).
 This beautiful book is very complete and well-illustrated.
-It’s also very pioneering, as it’s the first field guide to cover the whole of China and Taiwan.
-It has room for improvement (e.g. taxonomic updates especially for the Phylloscopus leaf warblers which have radiated like crazy in China).
-The book is quite hefty, but it needs to be as China is amazingly bird-diverse.
+It’s also very pioneering, as it is the first field guide to cover the whole of China and Taiwan.
+It has room for improvement (e.g. taxonomic updates, especially for the Phylloscopus leaf warblers, which have radiated like crazy in China).
+The book is quite hefty, but it needs to be, as China is amazingly bird-diverse.
 The plates and range maps are facing, with text following in a section of species accounts after the plates.
-The accounts are brief, but, considering that there are 1329 species covered in this book, it would weigh even more if it were more detailed: field guides (especially for large and bird-rich countries like China!) are always a balance between practicality for carrying in the field versus volume of text.
+The accounts are brief, but, considering that there are 1329 species covered in this book, it would weigh even more if it were more detailed.
+Field guides (especially for large and bird-rich countries like China) are always a balance between practicality for carrying in the field versus volume of text.

-A Field Guide to Birds of Russian and Adjacent Territories (Flint et al.) covers the former Soviet Union and is the only book available for this whole region in a field guide style.
+A Field Guide to Birds of Russia and Adjacent Territories (Flint et al.).
+This guide covers the former Soviet Union and is the only book available for this whole region in a field-guide style.
 The plates are OK.
 The information is brief.
 It has range maps, but most of the taxonomy is outdated.
 However, this is all there is at the moment.

-Birds of Southeast Asia (Robson) covers the whole of the Siam Peninsula, including Myanmar, Thailand, Cambodia, Laos, and Vietnam.
+Birds of Southeast Asia (Robson).
+This guide covers the whole of the Siam Peninsula, including Myanmar, Thailand, Cambodia, Laos, and Vietnam.
 The plates are very good, but there are no range maps, and the taxonomic order seems slightly strange.
-Overall, this is a very good guide though.
+Overall, this is a very good guide, though.

 Birds of Borneo (Phillipps and Phillipps).
 This is the most complete guide to the island and all its endemics.
-The book is filled with great information on birding sites and lore, and with good species accounts.
-The artwork is excellent and the range maps are nice.
+The book is filled with great information on birding sites and lore and has good species accounts.
+The artwork is excellent, and the range maps are nice.